junyangq/scripts_snpnet_paper/snpnet-elastic-net/README.md

 snpnet.elastic.net.sh INI50 gaussian 0.9
 ```

-## performance evaluation
+## Performance evaluation

-To evaluate the performance of the elastic-net models, we computed r2 or AUC values using a notebook and saved the results into a tsv file.
+To evaluate the performance of the elastic-net models, we computed r2 (for continuous phenotypes) or AUC (for binary phenotypes) values using a notebook and saved the results into a tsv file.

 - [`snpnet-elastic-net.eval.ipynb`](snpnet-elastic-net.eval.ipynb): this notebook was used to generate the table above.
 - [`snpnet-elastic-net.eval.tsv`](snpnet-elastic-net.eval.tsv): this table has the evaluated performance.
-  - `GBE_ID`: the phenotype ID in Global Biobank Engine
+  - `GBE_ID`: the phenotype ID in Global Biobank Engine.
-  - `alpha`: the value of the alpha parameter in elastic net
+  - `alpha`: the value of the alpha parameter in elastic net.
-  - `n_variables`: the number of genetic variants (this does NOT include the number of covariates) in the model
+  - `n_variables`: the number of genetic variants (this does NOT include the number of covariates) in the model.
   - `geno`: the r2 or AUC of the risk score computed only with the genetic variants.
   - `covar`: the r2 or AUC of the risk score computed only with the covariates.
   - `geno_covar`: : the r2 or AUC of the risk score computed with both the genetic variants and covariates.
   - `split`: this column indicate which of the train/val/test set was used for the evaluation.

-## file location
+## File location

 - [`README_filelocations.md`](README_filelocations.md): this document contains the list of file locations used in the analysis.